Contact me at email@example.com

 The drilling appears to have revealed a natural gas deposit.
 On March 11, the New Castle News reported that the Ellwood City company was planning to sell its holdings in the “Lesnett Gas Well” to the Americans Gas company.
 The newspaper article says, “The new well is one of the largest in the vicinity and is flowing steadily.”
 It also states, “More wells will be sunk on the Lesnett farm this spring, work to be started as soon as the weather grows warmer.
 It is believed that a good gas field can be developed in this region.”

 It seems likely that the gas deal is responsible for later family accounts of the Lesnett family being relatively wealthy.

 In his will, he left the bulk of his estate to John, Olive and Olive’s son, Hosea.
-(10) John and Olive are listed as living “at home” in Dell’s death notice.
+(13) John and Olive are listed as living “at home” in Dell’s death notice.

 Hosea was born in December 1899 and was the son of George Bower.
-(11) The 1920 Census lists the 20-year-old Hosea as the head of the household containing John, his uncle, and Olive, his mother.
+(14) The 1920 Census lists the 20-year-old Hosea as the head of the household containing John, his uncle, and Olive, his mother.
 Olive is listed as single, although the census taker initially marked her as married.
 They lived in Franklin Township beside Charles Bowers, the son of George and Permilla.
 During the 1930s, Hosea moved to Washington State with his half-brother Dell Bower, another son of George and Permilla’s.

-On May 16, 1923, a tornado swept through the farm belonging to Permilla’s son Charles Bowers.
+On May 15, 1923, a tornado swept through the farm belonging to Permilla’s son Charles Bowers.
 It flattened the barn, killing John and all the animals.
-The Ellwood City Ledger reported: “The dead man was John Lessnet of Camp Run, a victim of the terrific wind who was buried beneath the ruins of the barn of his farm when it was torn from its foundation and scattered to the winds in pieces.”
-The force of the wind also knocked down other houses and buildings in the area.
-(13) The New Castle News reported in his obituary on May 18, that John “was killed Tuesday evening by falling timber when the barn was blown over during a severe storm.”
+The next day, the New Castle Herald rushed a report into print that contained a number of errors.
+It states: “One life was lost, a number of persons were reported as injured and property damage to the value of approximately $50,000 was caused last evening when a terrific cyclone struck the district between Ellwood City and Zelienople.
+Dell Lesnet [actually John], well known resident of Perry township was instantly killed while feeding stock in the basement of his brother-in-law’s barn, W. Bower [actually Charles].
+A terrific gust of wind struck the building, causing it to collapse and a huge beam struck Mr. Lesnet on the head, bringing instantaneous death.
+The deceased was 60 years of age.”
+The New Castle News reported in his obituary on May 18, that John “was killed Tuesday evening by falling timber when the barn was blown over during a severe storm.”
 It also noted that he “had lived his entire life at the home where his death occurred.”